joelsaxton/hardware-admin/README.md

 ## Notes

 - The Spatie Query Builder package in `composer.json` was not needed for this Filament app, but I just left it in to show what I like to use.
-- I changed PHP version from `8.5` -> `8.4` after setting up 8.5 due to not found Docker image.
-I could have used another 8.5 image, but I decided to stick with a `laravelsail` image.

 ## Requirements